imanghafoori1/laravel-terminator/README.md

 In fact they make your application for testable, because your tests do not fail if you change the shape of your response.

+#### ❗️ Security

+If you discover any security related issues, please email :e-mail: imanghafoori1@gmail.com instead of using the issue tracker.

+#### ⭐️ Your Stars Make Us Do More ⭐️

+As always if you found this package useful and you want to encourage us to maintain and work on it, Please press the star button to declare your willing.

 ### More from the author: